vdhamer/Photo-Club-Hub/.github/README.md

 #### LocalizedAddress

+<ul><details><summary>Details (click to expand)</summary></p>

-The `LocalizedAddress` table is a utility table to support displaying locations of Organizations (Clubs or Museums) in the required language.
+The `LocalizedAddress` table is a utility table for displaying locations of Organizations (meaning Clubs or Museums) in whatever language is required.
 In the iOS app, it hasn't been enabled yet because the app is only in one language at any one time.
+So, in the iOS app the translations can be stored in fields (`localizedCountryDepr`) in the `Organization` table.
-The Photo Club Hub HTML has a tougher requirement: apart from its user interface being in one language at any one time, it needs to generate web pages like /nl/clubs/club123/ and /en/clubs/club123/ at the push fo one buton.
+The Photo Club Hub HTML has more complex requirements: apart from its user interface also being in one language at any one time, it also needs to generate translated web pages like `/nl/clubs/myClub/` and `/en/clubs/myClub/` at the push fo one buton.

-To this end, LocalizedAddress stores translations of the location (Country, Town) per language.
+To this end, LocalizedAddress stores translated names of Countries and Towns in multiple supported language.
 It fetches this data via a reverse geolocation call to an Apple server.
 And it caches the returned strings to avoid having to call that API organizations x languages (e.g. 100 x 3) times during each app run.
-For efficiency reasons, it only does such API calls if the organizations latitude/longitude have change since the previous API call for that organization/language.
+For efficiency reasons, it only does such API calls if the organizations latitude/longitude changed since the last call to that API.
+This means that usually the API is called only once for an organization/language combination: it only calls the API again if it sees that its cached answer might be outdated (e.g. latitude 4.123 became 5.678).
+</details></ul>

 #### LocalizedRemark